 Team: urban planners, computer scientists, geographers, architects, engineers, sociologists, statisticians.

-LOVE, FRIENDSHIP, FAMILY, RELATIONSHIPS IN THE CITY
+APPLIED PLANNING FOR RELATIONSHIPS IN THE CITY

 Apr 2020: Xiaofan Liang is presenting Measuring McCities: Quantifying “Chainness” of Foodscapes in the United States at AAG 2020’s Virtual Session.